CovertLab/short-gene-alignment/README.md

-by the code were used as supporting figures for Sun et al., "Cross-evaluation of E. coli’s operon structures via a whole-cell model suggests alternative cellular benefits for low- versus high-expressing operons" (2023), in review.
+by the code were used as supporting figures for Sun et al., "Cross-evaluation of E. coli’s operon structures via a whole-cell model suggests alternative cellular benefits for low- versus high-expressing operons", Cell Systems, 2024.

 You can reach out to ggsun AT stanford.edu for any questions about the code in this repository.